mlrun/mlrun/docs/concepts/alerts.md

 Alerts are a mechanism for informing you about possible problem situations.

-{ref}`notifications` are used to notify you or the system of an alert, such as through slack, git or webhook.
+{ref}`notifications` are used to notify you or the system of an alert.

 **In this section**
 - [Configuration](#configuration)